Battle of Bahadur Post: Aftermath

-This conflict brought negotiations in favour of India.
+This battle brought negotiations in favour of India.
 Pakistani officials sent a proposal to India about ending the Siachen conflict and withdrawal of troops from both sides of the front.
-This was in accordance with the Indian demands about ending the Siachen conflict and was widely accepted by Indian military leadership but the Indian political leadership didn't accept the proposal and the conflict continued till 2003.
+This was in accordance with the Indian demands about ending the Siachen conflict and was widely accepted by Indian political leadership but the Indian military did not accept the proposal and the conflict continued till 2003.

 High casualties of around 72 Pakistani troops dead and several hundred wounded led to the dismissal of Force Command Northern Areas Major General Zahirul Islam Abbasi from his command by the army chief Gen. Asif Nawaz.
-Moreover, helicopter shootdown led to the formation of a designated IGLA squadron by Indian military.
+Moreover, helicopter shootdown led to the formation of a designated Igla squadron by Indian military.